krokedil/briqpay-for-woocommerce/readme.txt

 4. Read more about the configuration process in the [plugin documentation](https://docs.krokedil.com/category/396-get-started).

 == Changelog ==
+= 2022.07.13    - version 1.6.1 =
+* Tweak         - Adds support for updating customer address in Sync order feature.
+* Tweak         - Only display sync order button if Woo order status is On hold or Processing.
+* Fix           - Display error message next to "Sync order" button if ajax request result in error.
+* Fix           - Don't try to set session_id in Woo session if create_briqpay_order request results in a WP_Error.

 = 2022.07.11    - version 1.6.0 =
 * Feature       - Add support for edit order from WooCommerce to Briqpay before order is captured.
 This is done via a "Sync order to Briqpay" button in the Briqpay order metabox.
 Only available for payment methods flagged as updateOrderSupported.